The Lively Blog

 Manage credit cards better.

-Beyond paying off credit card debt, it is also prudent to manage your credit usage well.
+Beyond paying off credit card debt, it's also prudent to manage your credit usage and ensure you're not overspending.

 Example: Check the interest rates on all of your cards, monitor your credit score, and redeem rewards points effectively.